chrultrabook/docs/src/docs/installing/installing-windows.md

+---
+prev: ./
+next: post-install
+---
 # Installing Windows

 ::: warning
 Do not use Windows 8 or older.
 Only recent Windows 10 and 11 builds are supported.
 :::

-::: warning
+::: danger
-Do not use unofficial versions of Windows, such as Ghost Specter or tiny10/11.
-They are not supported and may contain **undetectable** malware and/or security vulnerabilities.
+Do not use unofficial versions of Windows, such as Ghost Specter or tiny10/11. **They are not supported** and may contain **undetectable malware** and/or security vulnerabilities.
 :::

 ::: tip
-If you want to create a Windows installer from ChromeOS, see the [Installing Ventoy](/docs/ventoy) page.
+If you want to create a Windows installer from ChromeOS, see the [Installing Ventoy](../firmware/ventoy) page.
 :::

 1. Install Windows from a USB:

-  1. On another computer, create a Windows 10 or 11 installer with Rufus as "GPT for UEFI"
+  1. On another computer, create a Windows 10 or 11 installer with Rufus as "GPT for UEFI". **Only Rufus and Ventoy can make a working Windows installer**
   2. Plug the USB drive into the Chromebook
   3. Plug a USB mouse in for installation (If you only have one USB port, use tab, enter, and space to navigate the menu)
   4. Turn on the Chromebook, press ESC at the POST screen, and select the USB to boot from